-Why we can’t store AC in Batteries instead of DC?
+Why AC Can’t be Stored in Batteries like DC?

-in addition, when we connect a battery with AC Supply, then It will charge during positive half cycle and discharge during negative half cycle, because the Positive (+ve) half cycle cancel the negative (-Ve) half cycle, so the average voltage or current in a complete cycle is Zero.
+In addition, when we connect a battery with AC Supply, then it will charge during positive half cycle and discharge during negative half cycle, because the Positive (+ve) half cycle cancels the Negative (-Ve) half cycle, so the average voltage or current in a complete cycle is Zero.
 So there is no chance to store AC in the Batteries.

 You may also read: